asmith26/speech2caret/README.md

 ```

 #### `start_stop_key` and `resume_pause_key`
-These are the names of the keys you'll press to control the application.
+These are the keys you'll use to control the app.

 To find the correct name for a key, you can use the provided Python script below.
 First, ensure you have your `keyboard_device_path` from the step above, then run this command: